 User Telemetry

-The report containd information that identifies the machine and old/new firmware versions, and in the event of an error, enough debug information to actually be useful.
-It obviously involve sending the users IP address to the server too.
+The report contains information that identifies the machine and old/new firmware versions, and in the event of an error, enough debug information to actually be useful.
+It obviously involves sending the user’s IP address to the server too.

 The fwupd daemon stores the result of each attempted update in a local SQLite database.
 In the event there is a firmware update that has been attempted, we now ask the user if they would like to upload this information to the LVFS.
 Using GNOME this would just be a slider in the control center privacy panel, although this feature is currently unimplemented.